It was a long-term goal of mine that as soon as I was settled in a place for a while, I would do a track day. And it finally happened and I’m hooked.

 There are other motorcycles in this category, but those are my top four.

-Another contender for the first track motorcycle a small motorcycle that people would commonly use as a learner bike (especially in countries where this is a legal requirement).
+Another contender for the first track motorcycle is a small motorcycle that people would commonly use as a learner bike (especially in countries/regions where this is a legal requirement, like Europe, the UK, or Australia).

 These are smart bikes that are very appropriate for street speeds (they’ll easily take you to deadly speeds!), and are really great for improving riding skills.